Ha-Duong-88/Amazon_Vine_Analysis/README.md

 Based on the analysis of the Amazon Watch Reviews data, the following results were observed:

   * There are a total 94 paid Vine reviews and 40471 unpaid Vine reviews.
-  * There were a total of 48 paid and 15663 of unpaid 5-Stars
+  * There were a total of 48 paid and 15663 of unpaid 5-Stars reviews.
+  * The percentage of

+The percent of five-star reviews of the total paid vine reviews is: 51.06382978723404 %

 What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?